danielgilroy/AutoRename/README.md

 # Setup

-Before using Auto Rename, it will be benefical to set it up so it can be ran from any directory.
+Before using Auto Rename, it will be beneficial to set it up so it can be launched from within any directory.
 Otherwise a copy of Auto Rename will need to be in every directory that has files you want to rename.
 To set this up, you can either move Auto Rename to the proper system folder or you can modify the operating system's environment variables to include the folder where Auto Rename is located.

 For Windows, move Auto Rename to the following folder: